 We have occasionally heard grumbles from people that our gear is too expensive.

-1. We’d like to refer those people to the likes of Harley Davidson, Triumph (and most big brands) motorcycle clothing ranges.
+1. We refer those people to Harley Davidson and Triumph's (along with most big brands) motorcycle clothing ranges.
 Their leathers are a LOT more expensive than ours and you’re paying the extra for the badge, nothing more.